-So if I’m a little over-excited, again I apologize.
+So if I’m a little overexcited, I apologize.

 But I’m just incredibly pumped up for what you are about to see.

 Because I know how BIG this is going to be for you.

 You’re about to see something that can completely alter your financial situation.